ARC Aerosystems Starling Jet (concept design)

-The company has designed multiple models of eVTOL and hybrid-electric VTOL to help shape the future with eco-friendly door-to-door air urban air transportation.
-The ulimate goal of the aircraft is to give back time to the air traveler compared to lengthy time it takes today to fly with conventional air travel.
+The company has designed multiple models of eVTOL and hybrid-electric VTOL aircraft to help shape the future with eco-friendly door-to-door urban air transportation.
+The ultimate goal of the aircraft is to give back time to the air traveler compared to lengthy time it takes today to fly with conventional air travel.

-The Starling Jet is a very futuristic and sleek looking hybrid-eletric VTOL passenger jet which holds 10 passengers and will at first be piloted and in the future, the plan is to have the aircraft fly autonomously.
-The aircraft has an estimated cruise speed of 740 km/h (460 mph), has a proposed range of 1,450-2,414 km (900-1,500 miles) and its maximum altitude is reported to be 9,100 m (29,855 ft).
+The Starling Jet is a very futuristic and sleek looking hybrid-electric VTOL passenger concept design jet which holds 10 passengers and will at first be a piloted aircraft but in the future, the plan is for the aircraft to fly autonomously.
+The aircraft has an estimated cruise speed of 740 km/h (460 mph), has a proposed range of 1,450-2,414 km (900-1,500 m) and its maximum altitude is reported to be 9,100 m (29,855 ft).
 The company plans to have a fly-by-wire system for the jet.

 The aircraft has one main wing, a V-tail and retractable wheeled landing gear.
 The aircraft has a total of three jet engines.
 Two jet engines are fixed on the top rear of the wing, close to the fuselage and the third jet engine is located the rear of the jet on top of the fuselage and between the V-tail.

 For VTOL flight, there are sliding hatches in the fuselage for its two dedicated VTOL fixed propellers which are powered by electric motors.
 In addition, the two jet engines mounted on the wings will extend their cowlings down to 90 degrees for four points of VTOL thrust.
 If the jet should slip below stall speed, the aircraft will automatically switch to its hover mode.
 The jet engines and battery packs will be used during VTOL flight, reducing the amount of noise when hovering.
 During forward flight, the jet engines will recharge the battery packs.